Our Hertfordshire rehoming centre has now reopened, currently operating on an appointment only basis.

 £2,906,590.00 Last updated

-Here’s how we are redeveloping parts of the centre so we can give the very best care to pets in urgent need.
-But we can only do it with your ongoing support.
+Here’s how we've redeveloped parts of the centre so we can give the very best care to pets in urgent need.

 - Spacious new kennels will allow team members to spend more time with nervous dogs, helping them to learn all about the world.
 The new outdoor runs will mean dogs can enjoy being outside and have more time playing and being trained.

 - The enclosed grass areas mean that we can focus on safely socialising dogs who might need a bit more confidence and that all dogs can have more fun and time in the great outdoors.

 - New cat pens will give nervous cats a safe, private place to adjust and team members space to sit with them and help them gain confidence.
 Outdoor access is so important for keeping curious cats happy and healthy.